tapans/DIY-Surveillance-with-Smartphones/README.md

 (https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en): Turn your smartphone into a proper IP Camera

 ## Requirements:
-- Couple of smartphones, 1 of which should be rootable so you can use it as the zoneminder server (mileage will vary depending on the smartphone - I Used Samsung Galaxy S4, Galaxy S2, Blackberry Z30 and HTC Panache, out of which S2 and S4 were the zoneminder servers)
+- Couple of smartphones, 1 of which should be rootable so you can use it as the zoneminder server (mileage will vary depending on the smartphone - I Used Samsung Galaxy S4, Galaxy S2, Blackberry Z30 and HTC Panache, out of which S4 was the zoneminder servers)
 - Mounts for the IP Camera Smartphones (I just used the cheap commercial ones for car dashboard)
 - tech and linux saviness: you'll need to root your phone, possibly troubleshoot linux issues when installing Linux Deploy as well as the start script, open up ports on your router if you want to access the web interface remotely, etc